ice-lab/icestore/README.md

 ### Divide store as small as possible

-By design, `icestore` will trigger the rerender of all the view component subscribed to the store by `useStore` once the state of the store has changed.
-Which means puting more state in one store may cause more view compoenent to rerender which will affect the performance of app.
-So from performance aspect, it's advised to categorize your state and put them in indivisual stores.
+By design, icestore will trigger the rerender of all the view components subscribed to the store (by using useStore) once the state of the store has changed.

+This means that putting more state in one store may cause more view components to rerender, affecting the overall performance of the application.
+As such, it is advised to categorize your state and put them in individual stores to improve performance.

-### Don't overuse icestore
+### Don't overuse `icestore`

-From project management aspect, global store should only be used to store the state sharing ac ross multiple pages or state.
-Put local state in store will break component's self encapsulation which will affect its reusability.
-Take above `todo` app for example, if it exists as one page or component in the project, the state of `todo` app is prefered to store as local state in view component other than in global store.
+From the engineering perspective, the global store should only be used to store states that are shared across multiple pages or components.

+Putting local state in the global store will break the component's encapsulation, affecting its reusability.
+Using the todo app as an example, if the app only has one page, the state of the todo app is preferred to be stored as a local state in the view component rather than in the global store.

 ## Todos

 - [ ] Add debug util